Mahima1/stockTrading/README.md

 # stockTrading
-This software lets you analyse and helps you take informative decision regarding stock trading.
+This software lets you analyse and helps you take informed decisions regarding stock trading.